Iqbals Vision To Be Major Component Of New National Single Curriculum - UrduPoint

 Iqbal's Vision To Be Major Component Of New National Single Curriculum

-Following the directives of Prime Minister Imran Khan, Ministry of Federal Education and Professional Training had included the different chapters of the education and ideas of Poet of East Allama Muhammad Iqbal in the new curriculum, he said in an exclusive talk with APP on Tuesday.
+In compliance with the directives of Prime Minister Imran Khan, the Ministry of Federal Education and Professional Training had included different chapters of the education and ideas of Poet of East Allama Muhammad Iqbal in the new curriculum, he said in an exclusive talk with APP here Sunday.

 He pointed out that Iqbaliat had not been adopted as a regular subject in the past while various topics of his poetry and ideas had been included in the new curriculum.